-The fair value of the Company's loans was estimated by discounting the expected future cash flows using the current interest rates at which similar loans would be made for the same remaining maturities, in accordance with the exit price notion as defined by FASB ASC 820, Fair Value Measurement ("ASC 820").
-Net loans includes portfolio loans and loans held for sale.
+The fair value of the Company's loans was estimated in accordance with the exit price notion as defined by FASB ASC 820, Fair Value Measurement ("ASC 820").
+Net loans include portfolio loans and loans held for sale.
 Loans were first segregated by type and then further segmented into fixed and variable rate and loan quality categories.
-Expected future cash flows were projected based on contractual cash flows, adjusted for estimated prepayments and as a result of the adoption of ASU 2016-01, which also included credit risk, illiquidity risk and other market factors to calculate the exit price fair value in accordance with ASC 820.
-Upon adoption, ASU 2016-01, Financial Instruments-Overall (subtopic 825-10)-Recognition and Measurement of Financial Assets and Financial Liabilities ("SU 2016-01"), did not materially change the estimated fair value of loans.
+Expected future cash flows were projected based on contractual cash flows, adjusted for estimated prepayments, which also includes credit risk, illiquidity risk and other market factors to calculate the exit price fair value in accordance with ASC 820.